TangXu-Group/Cross-modal-remote-sensing-image-and-text-retrieval-models/PERSVL/README.md

 ## Contact for Issues
 If you have any questions, you can send me an email.
 My mail address is 22171214766@stu.xidian.edu.cn.

+## Acknowledge
+Parts of this code were based on the codebase of [`ALBEF`](https://github.com/salesforce/ALBEF) and [`Swin-Transformer`](https://github.com/microsoft/Swin-Transformer), we gratefully thank the authors for their wonderful works.